Vivekchoudhary2/RISC-V-SoC-Tapeout-Program---VSD/Week3/STA.md

 ## Arrival time

-This is the time by which the signal is expected to arrive at a certain point in a design.
+This is the time by which the signal arrives at a certain point in a design.

 ## Required time